KishoreAV/SeleniumAutomationTest/README.md

 # SeleniumAutomationTest
-Learning selenium Automation with TestNG
+Learning selenium Automation with TestNG (using Java 1.8)